-DATE ACTION ITEM May 2, 2018 Teams shall notify the Student Design Competition Subcommittee Chair of their intent to participate in the WEFTEC Student Design Competition.
+DATE ACTION ITEM May 3, 2019 Teams shall notify the Student Design Competition Subcommittee Chair of their intent to participate in the WEFTEC Student Design Competition.
 Teams shall indicate whether or not their local MA will be hosting an MA level Student Design Competition.
-June 1, 2018 Teams shall submit the completed Entry Form to the Student Design Competition Subcommittee Chair.
-See Attachment A. June 1, 2018 Teams shall submit an abstract (brief summary of the design), not to exceed 200 words.
-The project name, university name (team name), advisor's name, and entrant's names shall also be included with submission but will not count towards the 200 word limit.
-See Attachment B. Week of June 18, 2018 One representative member of each team shall participate in a webinar hosted by the Subcommittee to review design report submittal requirements, expectations for competition participants, and general competition questions.
+June 3, 2019 Teams shall complete and submit the following two electronic forms online: 1.
+Entry Form 2.
+A detailed abstract to serve as a brief summary of the design, not to exceed 200 words Access to the online electronic forms will be posted at a later time.
+Please regularly check the WEF Student Design Website for updates.
+The subcommittee will attempt to notify each MA once the online electronic forms are available.
+Failure to complete and submit these forms by this date will result in penalization.
+See Attachment A and Attachment B for potential required information that will be included in the online electronic forms.
+Week of June 17, 2019 One representative member of each team shall participate in a webinar hosted by the Subcommittee to review design report submittal requirements, expectations for competition participants, and general competition questions.
 One team member is required to participate but other team members are permitted as well.
 Webinar information will be provided to the team via the contact information provided on the official Entry Form.
-August 24, 2018 Electronic and hard copies of the design report are required for a complete competition entry.
+August 23, 2019 Electronic and hard copies of the design report are required for a complete competition entry.
 Teams shall submit a package containing one hard copy of the design report.
-Packages shall be postmarked no later than this date.
-A single electronic file of the compiled design report shall be uploaded to a collection site as directed.
-Uploads shall be completed no later than this date.
-September 23, 2018 Teams shall submit a copy of the PowerPoint presentation.
+Packages shall be postmarked no later than this date and addressed to the following: Brown and Caldwell ATTN: Pono Hanson 1725 Duke Street, Suite 250 Alexandria, VA 22314 A single electronic file of the compiled design report shall be uploaded to a collection site as directed.
+Uploads shall be completed no later than this September 15, 2019 date.
+Failure to adhere to this deadline date will result in penalization.
+Teams shall submit a copy of the PowerPoint presentation.
 The PowerPoint file submitted will be the version presented at the Competition.
 Revisions at the Competition will not be permitted.
 Uploads shall be completed no later than this date.
-September 30, 2018 WEFTEC STUDENT DESIGN COMPETITION in New Orleans, LA.
+Failure to adhere to this deadline date will result in penalization.
+September 22, 2019 WEFTEC STUDENT DESIGN COMPETITION in Chicago, IL.